corlinp/whisperer/README.md

 - Injects the transcribed text into your active text field
 - Works system-wide in any application
 - Configurable prompt for improved transcription context
+- Tracks usage metrics including total transcriptions, time, and cost
+- Completely open source with no external dependencies

 ## Requirements

 - macOS 13.0 or later
-- OpenAI API key with access to the gpt-4o-transcribe model
+- OpenAI API key
-- Xcode 15 or Swift 5.9+ toolchain for building
+- Swift 6.0+ toolchain for building

 ## Setup